Outliving term life insurance: What happens next?

 • Convert your term life policy into a permanent insurance policy, or

-• Buy a new term life policy.
+• Buy a new term life insurance policy.

 How to convert term life insurance into permanent life insurance